sanjayankur31/20191016-Vim-session/Readme.rst

 =============================================

 In this part, we use Vim without any plug-ins.
 The idea is to show how Vim is meant to be used in its standard form.

-Stuff we'll look at:
+:code:`gvim -u NONE`

+Then remember to use :code:`:set showcmd` so we can see the key-presses.

 Vim modes
 ##########